Analysis: Should the Mariners add another starting pitcher via free agency? Who is the best fit?

 Age in 2021: 30

-Of note: Stroman opted out of playing in the 2020 season, knowing he was a free agent and not wanting to decrease his market value.
-That didn’t stop the Mets from extending the $18.9 million qualifying offer to him, thinking that he might take it based on how depressed the market might be and salvage draft pick compensation if he declines.
-Stroman relies on getting groundballs more than swings and misses.
+Of note: Stroman opted out of playing in 2020, knowing he was a free agent and not wanting to decrease his market value.
+That didn’t stop the Mets from extending the $18.9 million qualifying offer to him, thinking that he might take it based on how depressed the market might be and salvage draft-pick compensation if he declines.
+Stroman relies on getting ground balls more than swings and misses.
 Because of his size (5-7, 180 pounds), there’s always concerns about his durability.

 Chris Archer, RHP